ibm-cloud-docs/assistant/beta-dialog-webhooks.md

 1. In the conditional responses section, two response conditions are added automatically, one response to show when the webhook callout is successful and a return variable is sent back.
 And one response to show when the callout fails.
 You can edit these responses, and add more conditional responses to the node.

-    For example, to show the message returned by the Hello World {{site.data.keyword.openwhisk_short}} web action, you might specify the following conditional responses:
+    If the callout returns a response, and you know the format of the JSON response, then you can edit the dialog node response to include only the section of the response that you want to share with users.
+For example, the Hello World {{site.data.keyword.openwhisk_short}} web action includes a message name and value pair in its response, along with other information.
+To show only the content of the message, you can use `<response>.message` syntax to extract the message section only from the response object.

     <table>
     <caption>Conditional responses example</caption>